-This is the first installment of a five-part series called, “5 Great Sermons from Church History.”
+This is the second installment of a five-part series called, “5 Great Sermons from Church History.”
+See the first here.
 This is not meant to indicate that these are the greatest or the best sermons, or even the five most important in the history of the church.
 However, these sermons were selected based on historical significance, content, accessibility (both good translations and comprehensibility), and each as exemplary of the particular era in which it occurred.
 Given the scope, the five sermons stretch over the entirety of church history.
 Extreme redaction is unavoidable with such a project.
-Each of the entries will take a similar approach, namely: Brief background on speaker and sermon, redacted block quote to capture the heart of sermon, and brief commentary on whole sermon.
-Continue reading “5 Great Sermons from Church History – #1 Gregory the Theologian on the Grandeur of God”
+Each of the entries will take a similar approach, namely: Brief background on speaker and sermon, redacted block quote to capture the heart of sermon, and brief commentary on the whole sermon.
+Continue reading “5 Great Sermons from Church History – #2 John Chrysostom’s Easter Sermon”

 On Easter 1555, the zealous English evangelical[i] William Flower burst into a rage in St. Margaret’s Church, Westminster, when he noticed a priest administering the Mass – a rite that Flower saw as the epitome of Roman Catholic idolatry.
 Immediately, he struck the offending priest with his woodknife, cutting him on the head, arm and hand.
 Blood from the priest’s wounds, according to the martyrologist John Foxe,[ii]sprinkled onto the consecrated host of the sacrament, which the priest was carrying in a chalice.
 Immediately, Flower was arrested and, after his trial, was burned at the stake as a heretic.